ths20003/CSE3150/Lab3/README.md

-# CSE 3150 Lab Week 2: well-balanced lists
+# CSE 3150 Lab Week 3: Pointer Jumping

 **Clone the Repository**
 Open your command prompt or terminal and execute the following command to clone the repository: